greenpeace/gpes-engaging-networks-token/README.md

 # Engagement Networks API

-**This script provides an Engaging Networks Token to use when sending petition form information to Engaging Networks.** It was built as a simple API to be used by petition forms built outside Engaging Networks.
+**This script provides an Engaging Networks Token to be used when sending petition form data to Engaging Networks.** It was built as a simple API to be used by our petition forms that are built and coded outside Engaging Networks.

-It returns a json response with the Engaging Networks token and information saying if the token is new or cached.
+A Javascript call to `https://example.domain.org/gpes-engaging-networks-token/` returns a json response with the Engaging Networks token and information saying if the token is new or cached.

 ```json
 {